Cheezik/github-profile-summary-cards/Home.md

 ## Requirement

-You already has a profile README, if you don't check this [Managing your profile README ](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme)
+You already has a profile README, if you don't, check this [Managing your profile README ](https://docs.github.com/en/github/setting-up-and-managing-your-github-profile/managing-your-profile-readme)

 ## Let Start it